FAK3138 Theory of Science and Research Methodology, Social Science 7.5 credits

 The examiner may apply another examination format when re-examining individual students.

-A student may request a home exam, with the maximum grade of E, if two requirements are fulfilled: (1) This is the last remaining exam left before graduation.
-(2) It is not possible for the student to attend the written exam because the student is, at the point of the request, residing outside of Sweden and will be residing outside of Sweden for at least twelve months following the request.
+A student may request a home exam, if it is not possible for the student to attend the written exam because the student is, at the point of the request, residing outside of Sweden and will be residing outside of Sweden for at least twelve months following the request.
 The examiner approves or denies these requests.

 Examiner